dovalgomes/order_translate/README.md

 # order_translate
- This project aims to organize the lines of texts of the translation files.json.

- The idea is to be simple, agile and organized with the files in the projects translation folder i18n.
+This project was developed with the purpose of ordering words from the i18n translations.
+Aiming to organize the locale.json files that are in the i18n folder of projects that have multilanguage.
+I hope you enjoy it because it is very simple to use and even to modify it.

+To use:

+Just import it and instantiate the interface that is contained in the i18n_core project and be happy with the methods.

 Contribute to the will with this development...